reshmabidikar/slate/source/includes/_account.md

 ### Trigger a payment (authorization, purchase or credit) using the account external key

-This endpoint performs the same actions as the previous one, but the account is authorized by its external key.
+This endpoint performs the same actions as the previous one, but the account is identified by its external key.

 **HTTP Request**